-Your dog does not need to be vaccinated yearly - refer to my Vaccine Regimen above for more information.
+Your pet does not need to be vaccinated yearly - refer to my Vaccine Regimen above for more information.

 Ask your Vet about their vaccine protocols.
-If they are not with the "vaccinating less often program", consider switching Vets.
+If they are not with the "vaccinating less often program", consider switching vets.

-It will be healthier for your dog and your pocket book.
+It will be healthier for your pet and your pocket book.

-5. Become an Empowered Dog Owner
+5. Become an Empowered Pet Owner

-The biggest key to avoid getting taken advantage of by any Veterinarian is by being an involved and empowered dog owner.
+The biggest key to avoid getting taken advantage of by any Veterinarian is by being an involved and empowered pet owner.

-Take charge of your dog's health care.
+Take charge of your pet's health care.

 You know your pet better that anyone else.
-How well do you think a veterinarian can get to know your dog with a 15-minute visit once per year?
+How well do you think a veterinarian can get to know your pet with a 15-minute visit once a year?

-In my newsletter, Veterinary Secrets, the one big thing that I talk about over and over again is how you as a concerned pet owner can begin caring for your dog at home today.
-You can learn more on how to heal your dogs at home and get updated with the latest veterinary news and food recalls in my newsletters.
-(If you haven't signed up, you can do so here: www.veterinarysecrets.com.)
+In my newsletter, Veterinary Secrets, the one big thing that I talk about over and over again is how you as a concerned pet owner can begin caring for your pet at home today.
+You can learn more on how to heal your pets at home and get updated with the latest veterinary news and food recalls in my newsletters.
+If you haven't already, you can sign up here: www.veterinarysecrets.com.